shapelets/shapelets-compute/doc/user/installguide.rst

-- ``7 zip``: Required to unpack ArrayFire run-time distribution (if you don't have it installed already, the building process will download a copy and install it locally to this proyect).
+- ``7 zip``: Required to unpack ArrayFire run-time distribution (if you don't have it installed already, the building process will download a copy and install it locally to this project).
 - ``Windows 10 SDK`` or ``Visual Studio`` with C++/CLI building tools.
 - CMake